 That's your Hunger meter, and it represents how 'well-fed' you are.
 If your Hunger meter is mostly full, actions like digging and chopping are quick and easy.
 But as you begin to starve, your tools and weapons will become less effective, owing to your lack of energy.
 If it ever reaches zero, you'll start to take damage until you either eat, or you die.

 Thankfully, killing monsters with Hunting weapons (like your Hunting Bow) provides an easy remedy for the problem.
 In all likelihood, monsters you've killed have dropped an object that looks a bit like a pork chop.
-This is Raw Alien Meat, and its an easily-acquired staple food source.
+This is Raw Steak, and its an easily-acquired staple food source.
 You could eat it as-is, but let's try something just a tiny bit more sophisticated:

 |Press 'E' to interact with your Camp Fire, place the Meat in the left-hand slot, and press the 'Cook' button.|